sehajveerd/ShoptakiWebsite/Models/Recommendation_System/README.md

 - Run model.py in Terminal
 - Result will show 10 properties id.
     (You can fetch details of that id and display for recommendation while working on frontend)

-- To Do: Deploy the model with any Restful API (Django, etc)
+- ToDo: Deploy the model with any Restful API (Django, etc)